dvidelabs/flatcc/doc/binary-format.md

 stored as 0 which is a circular reference.
 This is the only offset that can have the value 0.

-A later addition to the format allows for structs and strings to also be member of a union.
+A later addition (mid 2017) to the format allows for structs and strings to also be member of a union.
 A union value is always an offset to an independent memory block.
 For strings this is just the offset to the string.
 For tables it is the offset to the table, naturally, and for structs, it is an offset to an separate aligned memory block that holds a struct and not an offset to memory inside any other table or struct.
-FlatCC does not currently support unions other than tables, but will eventually.
+FlatCC supports mixed type unions and vectors of these as of v0.5.0.

 ## Alignment